Edetjen19/Article-Subject-Predictor/README.md

 ```

 ### Model Evaluation
-here we evaluate the perfperformance on the test data set.
+here we evaluate the performance of the test data set.

-Again, we test the accuracy by comparing using 80% of the train data to train and then for the last 20% removing the subjects and comparing the models results on that against the true subject data for the same 20%
+Again, we test the accuracy by comparing using 80% of the train data to train and then for the last 20% removing the subjects and comparing the model results on that against the true subject data for the same 20%

 ```python